Our Mission: Changing the conditions that allow modern slavery to exist

 We have helped awaken the world to the fact that slavery still exists, why it does, and where it’s worst.
 We’ve developed a global blueprint for change to inform governments, international institutions, faith communities, businesses, and the public what they can do.

-We’re now implementing our community-based strategy in strategically selected countries, demonstrating that our model works and that it is both scalable and replicable.
+We’re now implementing our community-based strategy in strategically selected countries.
 Our groundbreaking research and rigorous evaluation informs our policy advocacy to strengthen anti-slavery laws and rid slavery from manufacturing supply chains and business practices.

 Our Impact: Thousands freed from slavery

 - 15,000 + people freed from slavery

-- 327,135 people reached through awareness raising and rights education about how to protect their families from traffickers
+- 650,000 + people in trafficking hot spots reached through awareness raising and rights education to prevent their enslavement

 - 300+ traffickers arrested